SkillsFundingAgency/das-apprentice-aan-web/README.md

 This web solution is part of Apprentice Ambassador Network (AAN) project.
 Here the apprentice users can onboard to become ambassadors, find and sign-up for network events, find and collaborate with other ambassadors.

 ## How It Works
 Users are expected to register themselves in the Apprentice portal.
 Once registered they will have access to on-boarding journey for AAN.
 Users who are already apprentices will also have access to on-board.
 Currently the Apprentice portal is using [das-apprentice-login-service](https://github.com/SkillsFundingAgency/das-apprentice-login-service) for authentication.
 The user registration happens in the [das-apprentice-accounts-web](https://github.com/SkillsFundingAgency/das-apprentice-accounts-web).
-When running this locally, with stub sign-in enabled, the launch url should be `https://localhost:7053`.
+When running this locally, the launch url should be `https://localhost:7053`.

 ## 🚀 Installation